MicrosoftDocs/PowerShell-Docs/reference/7.2/Microsoft.PowerShell.Security/Get-AuthenticodeSignature.md

 ### System.String

-You can pipe a string that contains a file path to `Get-AuthenticodeSignature`.
+You can pipe a string that contains a file path to this cmdlet.

 ## OUTPUTS

 ### System.Management.Automation.Signature

-`Get-AuthenticodeSignature` returns a signature object for each signature that it gets.
+This cmdlet returns a signature object for each signature that it gets.

 ## NOTES